HeyDyHo/Plah/README.md

     //Count the users with first name John echo User::getInstance()->count(array('first_name' => 'John'));

-You can set some options for the MongoDB connection via the static `config()` method.
+You can set some options for the MongoDB connection via the static `config()` function.
 Most of the options should be clear, `auth_db` is the database that is used for authentication if user and password are set.

 **Settings:**